Dominion Energy, Inc. (D): History, Ownership, Mission, How It Works & Makes Money

 Shareholder Type Ownership, % Notes

-• Steven E. Ridge: Executive Vice President and Chief Financial Officer
+• Steven D. Ridge: Executive Vice President and Chief Financial Officer (CFO).
+Appointed in January 2024, he manages the financial strategy and balance sheet strength.

 Dominion Energy, Inc. (D) Mission and Values